harishv1717/the-game-of-life-js/README.md

-The Game of Life by John Conway
+A simple implementation of The Game of Life by John Conway